0xe2d0/OTBot/README.md

 One-Time Invite Link Generator For Your Discord Server With A Web Page.

+<h2>⭐ Please Star The Repository</h2>
+Please star to make the repository stand out 🙏.

 <h2>💥 Installation</h2>

 <h4>You need Nodejs in your computer.</h4>